New Perspective (song)

-"New Perspective" is a song by American rock band Panic! at the Disco, released on July 28, 2009 as a single promoting the film Jennifer's Body.
+"New Perspective" is a song by American rock band Panic! at the Disco, released on July 28, 2009, as a single promoting the film Jennifer's Body.
 Vocalist Brendon Urie began writing the song two years prior to its recording regarding a lucid dream he had.
 The song was completed in the summer of 2009, and was co-written by producer John Feldmann.
 "New Perspective" was Panic! at the Disco's first single in aftermath of the departure of guitarist Ryan Ross and bassist Jon Walker, both of whom had no involvement in the track.
+It also saw the return of the exclamation point in their name, after it was retired during the Pretty.
+Odd. era.

 The song made its radio debut in August 2009, but charted poorly in North America.
 It was a better success in Australia, where it peaked at number 69.

 Background

 On July 6, 2009, Ryan Ross and Jon Walker announced via the band's official website that the two were leaving the band.
 In an interview following the split, Ross explained that he first brought the idea to Smith in late June 2009 over lunch: "Spencer and I had lunch and caught up for a while, and then the big question came up, like, 'Well, what do you want to do?' and I said, 'Well, I think it might be best if we kind of do our own thing for a while,' and he said, 'I'm glad you said that, because I was going to say the same thing,' " Ross recalled.
 "And there was really no argument, which is really the best way that could've worked out."
 Ross said the split was largely due to creative differences between him and Urie.
 Urie wanted the band to explore a more polished pop sound, while Ross — and, by extension, Walker — was interested in making retro-inspired rock.
-The departures came at an odd time for the band, reportedly in the final stages of completing the writing process of their third album.
+The departures came at a peculiar time for the band, reportedly in the final stages of completing the writing process of their third album.
 The news asserted that both tour plans with Blink-182 in August 2009 and new album production "will continue as previously announced."